IBMStockTrader/stocktrader-operator/stocktrader-operator/helm-charts/stocktrader/README.md

 ## Building and Deploying the Chart

-After cloing this repository and changing directory into it, just run `helm package stocktrader` to produce the stocktrader-0.1.2.tgz file.
+After cloning this repository and changing directory into it, just run `helm package stocktrader` to produce the stocktrader-1.0.0.tgz file.

-To load it into ICP, first do a `cloudctl login`, then a `cloudctl catalog load-chart --archive stocktrader-0.1.2.tgz --repo local-charts`.
+To load it into ICP, first do a `cloudctl login`, then a `cloudctl catalog load-chart --archive stocktrader-1.0.0.tgz --repo local-charts`.

 ## Installing the Chart